\'Etale monodromy and rational equivalence for $1$-cycles on cubic hypersurfaces in $\mathbb P^5$: Countability lemmas and the abelian variety

 \begin{pf} Let $V=\cup _{n\in \NN }V'_n$ be a countable union of algebraic varieties over $k$.
 For each $n$ let $V'_n=V'_{n,1}\cup \dots \cup V'_{n,r_n}$ be the irreducible components of $V'_n$.
 Ignoring all components $V'_{m,i}$ with $V'_{m,i}\subset V'_{n,j}$ for some $n$ and $j$ we end up with a irredundant decomposition.
 Having two irredundant decompositions $V=\cup _{n\in \NN }V_n$ and $V=\cup _{n\in \NN }W_n$, suppose there exists $V_m$ such that $V_m$ is not contained in $W_n$ for any $n$.
 Then $V_m$ is the union of the closed subsets $V_m\cap W_n$, each of which is not $V_m$.
 This contradicts to Lemma \ref{zayac}.
 Therefore, any $V_m$ is contained in some $W_n$.
 By symmetry, any $W_n$ is in $V_l$ for some $l$.
 Then $V_m\subset V_l$.
 By irredundancy, $l=m$ and $V_m=W_n$. \end{pf}

-\begin{lemma} Let $A$ be an abelian variety over an uncountable algebraically closed field, and let $K$ be a subgroup which can be represented as a countable union of Zariski closed subsets in $A$.
+\begin{lemma} Let $A$ be an abelian variety over $k$, and let $K$ be a subgroup which can be represented as a countable union of Zariski closed subsets in $A$.
 Then the irredundant decomposition of $K$ contains a unique irreducible component passing through $0$, and this component is an abelian subvariety in $A$. \end{lemma}

 \begin{pf} Let $K=\cup _{n\in \NN }K_n$ be the irredundant decomposition of $K$, which exists by Lemma \ref{belka}.
 Since $0\in K$, there exists at least one component in the irredundant decomposition, which contains $0$.
 Suppose there are $s$ components $K_1,\dots ,K_s$ containing $0$ and $s>1$.
 The summation in $K$ gives the regular morphism from the product $K_1\times \dots \times K_s$ into $A$, whose image is the irreducible Zariski closed subset $K_1+\dots +K_s$ in $A$.
 By Lemma \ref{zayac}, there exists $n\in \NN $, such that $K_1+\dots +K_s\subset K_n$ and so $K_i\subset K_n$ for each $1\leq i\leq n$.
 By irredundancy, $s=1$, which contradicts to the assumption $s>1$.